FocDepthFormer: Transformer with latent LSTM for Depth Estimation from Focal Stack: Method

-\xk{Given a focal stack, $\mathbf{S}$ of $n$ images ordered by the focus distances from near to far}, \ie, $\mathbf{S} = (\mathbf{x}_{i})_{i=1}^n$, where each image $\mathbf{x} \in \mathbb{R}^{H\times W \times 3}$, our goal is to generate a single depth map $\mathbf{D}\in\mathbb{R}^{H\times W \times 1}$ from it.
-Unlike the vanilla Transformer \cite{dosovitskiy2020image}, the image $\mathbf{x}$ is first encoded by an \emph{early-stage multi-scale kernel-based convolution} $\mathcal{F}(\cdot)$.
-This ensures a multi-scale feature representation $\mathbf{x}'$ of focal stack images.
-Next, the \emph{transformer encoder} $g(\cdot)$ represents the feature maps into a series of ordered tokens sharing information by self-attention. \xk{It differentiates between the in-focus features and blur features, to encode spatial features from each image input.
-The \emph{recurrent LSTM module} takes the cached latent tokens sequentially from different frames as inputs and fuses them along the stack. \dgi{This fusion process is learned in the latent space by LSTM.} Our design with LSTMs extends the model capability to an arbitrary number of image inputs.
-The final disparity map is decoded by CNNs $d(\cdot)$ from the aggregated tokens of all stack images.}
+Given a focal stack $\mathbf{S}$, containing $N$ images ordered from near to far by focus distance, denoted as $\mathbf{S} = (\mathbf{x}_{i})_{i=1}^N$, where $\mathbf{x}_{i} \in \mathbf{R}^{H\times W \times 3}$ represents each single image, our objective is to generate a single depth map $\mathbf{D}\in\mathbf{R}^{H\times W \times 1}$ for a stack of images.
+In contrast to the vanilla Transformer \cite{dosovitskiy2020image}, we initially encode each image $\mathbf{x}$ using an \emph{early-stage multi-scale kernel-based convolution} $\mathcal{F}(\cdot)$.
+This convolution ensures the multi-scale feature representation $\mathbf{x}'$ for the focal stack images.
+Subsequently, the \emph{transformer encoder} $g(\cdot)$ processes the feature maps by transforming them into a series of ordered tokens that share information through self-attention.
+The self-attention weights between the in-focus features and blur features, encode spatial feature information from each input image.
+The \emph{recurrent LSTM module} sequentially processes cached latent tokens from different frames of a focal stack and fuses them along the stack dimension.
+The LSTM module learns the stack feature fusion process within the latent space.
+Our attention design combined with LSTM enhances the model's capability to handle an arbitrary number of input images.
+The final disparity map is decoded (denoted as $d(\cdot)$) from the fusion features, utilizing the aggregated tokens from all images in a focal stack.